Ayush1285/Motion_Planning/README.md

 ## On-going Work
-* Integrating gmapping ROS package on quadcopter for building map of an environment.
-* Implementing localisation and motion planning.
+* Implementing motion planning for a quadcopter in Gazebo environment.

 ## References